 Supervisors who oversee Contractors that perform work for the Town or employees involved in developing contracts for Contractors took this training.
 The training explains that all Contractors must have their own written good housekeeping and pollution prevention program, or they must comply with the Town's written policies and SOPs.
 Town employees who oversee Contractors working for the Town must ensure compliance by Contractors.
 This training video takes approximately 30 minutes.
-Total number of employees trained is : 7

-Measurable Goals: The Deputy Director of Stormwater/General Services will be responsible to ensure the Town employees receive environmental awareness and management training and keeping record of the training programs provided, number, and name of employees attending the training programs.
+Measurable Goals: The Public Works Department and Human Resources Department will be responsible to ensure the Town employees receive environmental awareness and management training and keeping record of the training programs provided, number, and name of employees attending the training programs.